 Team: Galusek Dušan, prof. Ing.
 DrSc., Chromčíková Mária, Ing.
-PhD, Michálkoá Monika, Ing.
+PhD, Michálková Monika, Ing.
 PhD., Švančárek Peter, Mgr.
 PhD., Prnová Anna, Ing.
 PhD., Valúchová Jana, Ing.
-PhD, Chovvanec Jozef, Ing.
-PhD., Kraxner Jozef, Ing.
+PhD, Kraxner Jozef, Ing.
 PhD., Klement Róbert, Ing.
-PhD., Michalková Jaroslava, Ing., Petríková Ivana, Ing., Škvarková Natália, Ing., Aleksandra Nowicka, Mgr., Švančárková Anna, Ing., ÚACh SAV, ÚMV SAV
+PhD., Michalková Jaroslava, Ing., Petríková Ivana, Ing.
+PhD., Škvarková Natália, Ing., Aleksandra Nowicka, Mgr., Švančárková Anna, Ing., Parchovianský Milan, Ing.
+PhD., ÚACh SAV, ÚMV SAV

 Dates: 2016 – 2020